-Gisela has spent the last few years in a creative shell, experimenting with new sounds and techniques; hence the title of her new EP, Crisàlida, a Catalan word for “cocoon.”
-Across the EP’s four tracks, NOIA unites the disparate styles of her musical heritage: traditional arias flutter atop left-field pop production, while lyrics float seamlessly from Catalan and Spanish to English.
-According to NOIA, the EP is a collage of emotion: “Waiting on someone to fill my own absences, heartbreak somehow for what didn’t happen but could have happened, feeling trapped in the city of New York.”
+NOIA's Gisela Silvestre has spent the last few years in a creative shell, experimenting with new sounds and techniques, hence the title of her EP, Crisàlida, a Catalan word for “cocoon.”
+Across the EP’s four tracks, NOIA unites the disparate styles of her musical heritage as traditional arias flutter atop leftfield pop production and lyrics float between Catalan and English.
+According to Gisela, the EP is a collage of emotion: “Waiting on someone to fill my own absences, heartbreak somehow for what didn’t happen but could have happened, feeling trapped in the city of New York.”

-Written and recorded between Gisela's bedroom studio in Brooklyn, New York, and a house in the Appalachian mountains of West Virginia, where she undertook an artist residency, Crisàlida explores new sonic territory for NOIA.
-She’s spent the past few years honing her voice, especially practicing the folk Catalan and Spanish singing traditions that backlit her youth.
-The result is a more lyrical approach to melody as illustrated on the EP’s opener ‘Ausencias,’ which could well be a Spanish traditional ballad, embellished with heavy sound design, and on ‘La Nit Ve Sola,’ a sprawling ambient cut based on a poem by Catalan poet Maria Merce Marçal.
-Elsewhere on the EP, NOIA revisits the glitchy and glittery pop that made her debut, Habits, so special: ‘Ciudad del Humo’ bubbles over with kinetic, maximalist production, and ‘Capricho de Seda’ combines an infinitely listenable pop hook with a driving Afro-Peruvian bassline and bolero-style approach to lyrics.
+Written and recorded in Gisela's home studio in Brooklyn and a house in the Appalachian mountains, where she undertook an artist residency, Crisàlida explores new sonic territory for NOIA.
+She dedicated a portion of the past few years to practicing the folk Catalan and Spanish singing traditions that backlit her youth.
+The result is a more lyrical approach to melody as illustrated on the EP’s opener "Ausencias," which could well be a traditional Spanish ballad, embellished with heavy sound design, and on "La Nit Ve Sola," a sprawling ambient cut based on a poem by poet Maria Merce Marçal.
+Elsewhere on the EP, NOIA revisits the glitchy and glittery pop that made her debut, Habits, so special.

-What emerges from Crisàlida is a confluence of cultures, fusing the traditional musical traditions of NOIA’s native country, along with her own intuitive approach to beat-making and pop songwriting.
-Crisàlida is out May 17, 2019 on Cascine.
+What emerges from Crisàlida is a confluence of cultures, fusing the traditional musical traditions of NOIA’s native country, along with her own intuitive approach to pop songwriting.